How to view your invoice in StudentConnect

-After logging in to StudentConnect, go to the 'Generate your invoice' link under the 'Fees and Payments' heading on the sidebar menu.
+After logging into StudentConnect, go to the 'View invoice' link under the 'Fees and payments' heading on the sidebar menu.

-A PDF version of the invoice can also be viewed and printed if required.
-This can be done by clicking on the 'Print Friendly Version' button located at the bottom of your invoice.
+A PDF version of the invoice can be viewed , printed and saved for your own records.
+This can be done by clicking on the 'Get PDF Version' button located at the bottom of your invoice.

-You should always generate an invoice for each study period to check the accuracy of your enrolment and the amount to be paid/deferred.
+You should view your invoice each study period and after any changes to your enrolment to check the accuracy of your enrolment and the amount to be paid/deferred.

 Understanding your invoice